 In the arabic language the specific article is attached to the noun and forms the word 'allah'.

-The Islamic Allah, with his messenger Gabriel, is, however, rather an attachment to the Jewish Merkaba where several Rabbies ascended to the heavens.
+The Islamic Allah, with his messenger Gabriel(Jibril), is, however, rather an attachment to the Jewish Merkaba, a precursor of the Kabbalah, in whose writings several Rabbies ascended to the heavens, where they came together with several angels.
+Since god is the god of the whole universe, these soultravels have an allegoric meaning.

 Muhammad later destroyed the statue and the worship of the Manāt alongside Hubal together with Imam Ali.
 He also expelled the Jews in Medina, who did not wish to accept his Quran doctrine.